nnguyen3/bash-linux-scripts/README.md

 - `linux lab 4/` – Draw directory structure.
 LEarn about the operating system, and understand the commands.
 - `linux project/` – 3 bash scripts.
 NGUYEN_project_bash.sh is to copy all the files in a directory ,
 - NGUYEN_fasta_script.sh is to break a huge fasta file into smaller pieces, clean and search for DNA pattern
 -  NGUYEN_project_bash.sh is to setup of a clean and structure workplace to analyzing fasta files and primer

+# Required Files:
+- bigdata.fna.gz
+- primer.csv
 # Usage Instructions
+Download the required files.
+Create backup file by following NGUYEN_backup.sh script

 Go to a folder and run a script .
 For example: